privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_aws.md

 -   `region` - Set the region where Terraform will run.
 This should be the same as the region in the variables defined.

+## Bidding an Auction services integration within the same VPC

+If you're integrating with Bidding and Auction services (B&A), you are likely going to be reusing the same VPC (virtual private cloud), subnets and AWS AppMesh (internal LB).
+In this case, you need the following changes:

+-   Make sure you are deploying the Key/Value server in the same region (specified by the `region` terraform variable) and under the same AWS account as B&A servers.
+-   Set the terraform variable `use_existing_vpc` to `true`.
+-   Set the terraform variable `existing_vpc_environment` as the environment from B&A's deployment.
+-   Set the terraform variable `existing_vpc_operator` as the operator from B&A's deployment (for example, `buyer1`).
+-   Optionally, you can set the terraform variable `enable_external_traffic` to `false` if you only need to handle traffic from B&A servers.

 ## Apply Terraform

 From your `repository/production/terraform/aws/environments` folder, run: